- 20 February 2019

 - Combining the metrics into a coherent Dashboard

 Measuring innovation is just like combining art and science, which is why this is tough to do.
 Do not overuse the parameters.
 3M applied the rigid Six Sigma model to its creative process.
-Applied to R&D, Six Sigma attempts to turn the innovation process into a repeatable routine were a failure and impaired the renowned innovation culture of the company.
+Applied to R&D, Six Sigma attempts to turn creativity into a repeatable routine were a failure and impaired the renowned innovation culture of the company.
 Using only five metrics to measure innovation is a goal we have to aim for.

 A simple initial innovation dashboard that covers most of the innovation cycle could be the following.

 This Dashboard allows measuring the effectiveness of the three steps of the Innovation process and gives a perspective about the company innovation philosophy using the Dupont Modified ROII.
 Every company is unique regarding Innovation; this dashboard could be used as a point of entry and then amended to add or remove metrics more suited for the specific needs of the company.
-On top of that, this dashboard could be used as a follow up for the BoD.
+On top of that, this dashboard is useful to follow up with the BoD.